abpframework/abp/docs/en/Getting-Started-React-Native.md

 {{ end }}

 4. Run `yarn start` or `npm start`.
-Wait Expo CLI to print opitons.
+Wait for the Expo CLI to print the opitons.

 > The React Native application was generated with [Expo](https://expo.io/).
 Expo is a set of tools built around React Native to help you quickly start an app and, while it has many features.

 ![expo-cli-options](images/rn-options.png)

-In the above image, you can start the application with an Android emulator, an iOS simulator or a physical phone by the scan the QR code with the [Expo Client](https://expo.io/tools#client) or choosing the option.
+In the above image, you can start the application with an Android emulator, an iOS simulator or a physical phone by scanning the QR code with the [Expo Client](https://expo.io/tools#client) or choosing the option.

 ![React Native login screen on iPhone 11](images/rn-login-iphone.png)